icgrp/ese532_handouts/ese532_handouts/hw5/walk_through.md

 The different pragmas that you can use in your functions are listed in [Vitis HLS User Guide](https://www.xilinx.com/html_docs/xilinx2020_1/vitis_doc/hlspragmas.html#okr1504034364623).

 When you have obtained a satisfying hardware description in Vitis HLS, you will [Export Vitis Kernel](https://github.com/Xilinx/Vitis-In-Depth-Tutorial/blob/master/Getting_Started/Vitis_HLS/dataflow_design.md#export-the-vitis-kernel), i.e. a Xilinx object file (.xo).
 We will then [use this object file/kernel](https://github.com/Xilinx/Vitis-In-Depth-Tutorial/blob/master/Getting_Started/Vitis_HLS/using_the_kernel.md) and link it together in our existing Vitis application.

+(resume_build)=
+### Run on the FPGA
+Once you have 3h completed from the {doc}`homework_submission`, continue with the following.
+#### Compile a hardware function
+- Start building the hardware function by doing `make afi EMAIL=<your email>`, substituting your email.
+This build will take about 1 hour 20 minutes and in the end it will wait for you to confirm a subscription from your email account; open your email and confirm the subscription and wait to receive an email that your Amazon FPGA Image (AFI) is available (takes about 30 minutes to an hour).

+#### Set up a runtime instance
+- Follow the steps from {ref}`launch_instance`, but instead of choosing a `z1d.2xlarge` instance, choose `f1.2xlarge`.

+#### Copy binaries to the runtime instance
+- Create a github repository and clone it in your `z1d.2xlarge` instance.
+- Add the `host`, `mmult.awsxclbin` and `xrt.ini` files to the repository; commit and push.
+- Git clone the updated repository in your `f1.2xlarge` instance.

+#### Run the application on the FPGA
+- Execute the following commands in your `f1.2xlarge` instance to run your application:
+    ```
+    git clone https://github.com/aws/aws-fpga.git $AWS_FPGA_REPO_DIR
+    source $AWS_FPGA_REPO_DIR/vitis_runtime_setup.sh
+    # Wait till the MPD service has initialized.
+Check systemctl status mpd
+    ./host ./mmult.awsxclbin
+    ```
+- You should see the following files generated when you ran:
+    ```
+    profile_summary.csv
+    timeline_trace.csv
+    xclbin.run_summary
+    ```
+    Add, commit and push these files in the repository you created and then shutdown your F1 instance.
+    ```{caution}
+    Make sure to shut down your F1 instance!
+It costs 1.65$/hr
+    ```

+---
+This concludes a top-down walk-through of the steps involved in running a hardware function on the AWS FPGA.

 ## Reference
 - <https://github.com/Xilinx/Vitis-AWS-F1-Developer-Labs/blob/master/setup/instructions.md>